Stay safe online. Now more than ever it’s important to be cybersafe. See Santam’s tips to help you stay safe online. Learn more.

 Start quote Call me back

-• Ensure all necessary documentation, such as licenses, insurance, and vehicle registration, is up to date.
+• Check that you have all necessary documentation, such as licenses, insurance, and vehicle registration, and that they are up to date.

-• Pack an emergency/first aid kit – this should include disposable gloves.
+• Pack an emergency/first aid kit, including disposable gloves.

 • If towing a trailer or caravan, check all connections and tie-downs for security.

-• Be a defensive driver.
-Keep a safe following distance from the vehicle in front of you; be alert to what is happening behind you; watch for rocks, potholes, and other obstacles on the road; be alert to pedestrians and wildlife crossings; adjust driving speed to traffic signs and weather conditions; obey all the rules of the road.
+Be a defensive driver.
+Keep a safe following distance from the vehicle in front of you and stay alert to what is happening behind you.
+Watch for rocks, potholes, and other obstacles on the road, as well as for pedestrians or animals crossing in front of your car.

-• Take breaks.
-It is recommended to stop your vehicle every two hours at a safety point and exit the vehicle, take a non-alcoholic refreshment, and stretch your legs and arms.
-Not doing so will increase the chances of fatigue or road-blindness.
+Take breaks.
+Pull over every two hours to exit your vehicle, have a drink of water, and stretch your legs and arms.
+Not doing so will increase the chances of fatigue or road blindness.
+Only stop in a safe place, such as a service station.

-• Exercise patience.
+Exercise patience.
 Congestion and traffic jams can be frustrating, as can slower drivers.
-Do not be provoked by other driver’s aggressive behaviour or driving style.
-If you feel uncomfortable behind a poor driver, find a safe time to overtake or wait for an overtaking lane, or put some distance between your vehicles.
+Don't be provoked by other drivers’ behaviour or driving style.
+If you feel uncomfortable behind a poor driver, find a safe time to overtake, or put some distance between your vehicles.

 SOS and Roadside assistance